 I’ll share the financial lessons I learned, from calculating start-up costs to long-term planning strategies.

-Consider me your guru here to ensure your passion project can become a prosperous reality!
+Consider me your guide here to ensure your passion project becomes a prosperous reality!

 Just remember, I’ve been in your shoes!